Online M.S. in Library Media Program Requirements

 The online M.S. in library media program is a 30 credit hour program leading to initial certification as a library media specialist (all grades) and professional certification in the candidate’s original area of certification.

 The program is designed to be completed online in one calendar year.
 In addition to coursework, fieldwork, and practica as described below, candidates must take and pass the New York State Teacher Certification Examination in Library Media Specialist and meet any additional requirements at the time they apply for certification.

-- 24 credit hours of coursework at the graduate level specific to school librarianship (designated GLMS)
+- Twenty-four (24) credit hours of coursework at the graduate level specific to school librarianship (designated GLMS)

 - 100 clock hours of supervised fieldwork

 Each GLMS course entails one or more portfolio artifacts, and candidates are required to construct a professional portfolio with final reflection linking all the artifacts, as a graduation requirement.